Drafting Clearer Contracts

-This program presents a practical, structured, and up-to-date overview of key topics relating to different kinds of confidentiality agreements.
+This webcast presents a practical, structured, and up-to-date overview of key topics relating to different kinds of confidentiality agreements.
 The speakers are Ken Adams, our president; Chris Lemens, general counsel of General Information Services, Inc.; and Glenn West, a partner at the law firm Weil, Gotshal & Manges LLP.

 This webcast had been available on West LegalEdcenter starting in 2012, but it has been removed due to West’s policy of removing materials after two years.
 For some background, see this blog post.